TrainWeb.org Facebook Page

 by Chris Guenzler

-The leading end of our Sounder train at King Street.
-We took the elevators up and over the walkway then walked into the station.
-I put my baggage on a bench and Elizabeth watched them while I walked upstairs to the balcony high above the waiting room to show you the restored station.
+The leading end, Sound Transit cab car 106, built by Bombardier in 1999.
+We rode the elevators up and over the walkway then walked into the station.
+Elizabeth watched my luggage while I walked upstairs to the balcony high above the waiting room.

 The restored lower level of King Street station.
-I walked back downstairs for more pictures of this gem of a railroad station.
+I returned downstairs in this gem of a railroad station.

 The lower level.
-I used the facilities then sat with Elizabeth until Bob called and said he was almost there.
-We said our goodbyes and would see each other when we come up for Winterail 2017 in Corvallis, Oregen.
+I sat with Elizabeth until Bob called and said he was almost there then we said our goodbyes and would see each other in March at Winterail in Corvallis, Oregon.
 She walked away and I felt sad to see her go!
-I was at the bench in front of where the sleeping car passengers get their boarding passes for their rooms and I was first in line, got mine then waited in front of Gate 3.
+I was at the bench in front of where the sleeping car passengers received boarding passes for their rooms and I was first in line, obtained mine then waited in front of Gate 3.

-I walked out to the train and met Louie, my sleeping car attendant, put my stuff in my room then detrained to get the consist.
+I walked out to the train and met Louie, my sleeping car attendant, put my belongings in my room then detrained to take note of the consist.

 Leaving the Sounder train behind.
-We certainly had two good trips aboard them on this trip.
+I certainly had two good trips aboard that service.

-The Northern Pacific station in Kent still stands south of the Sounder stop here.
-The train made its trek south to Tacoma where we departed at 10:37 AM {10:21 AM}.
-Now we will run along Puget Sound.
+The Northern Pacific station in Kent still stands south of the Sounder stop; this was a grab shot.
+The train made its trek south to Tacoma, where we departed at 10:37 AM {10:21 AM}.

 Mima Mounds Natural Area Preserve was established in 1976 to protect rare examples of mima mound landforms and Puget prairie grasslands.
 The site includes a small Garry oak woodland and savannah (widely spaced oak trees with grass understory) and also supports a variety of prairie dependent butterflies and birds and Douglas-fir forest.
 The NAP currently comprises 637 acres of grassland covered mima mounds, forest and oak woodland.
 In 1966, the National Park Service designated mima mounds a National Natural Landmark, for its representation of our Nation's natural landscape.
 The site is one of only 17 landmarks found in Washington State.

-The Centralia station, from which we departed at 11:46 AM {11:35 AM}, 11 minutes late, and we made our way to Kelso-Longview and at noon, I was called into the dining car for lunch.
-We starting following a freight as I sat down then he was out of our way at Vader.
+The Centralia station, from which we departed at 11:46 AM {11:35 AM}, 11 minutes late.
+At noon, I was called into the dining car for lunch and we starting following a freight as I sat down then he was out of our way at Vader.
 I was seated with a couple from Roswell, New Mexico and a lady from Oakland.
-I had the Angus Beef Burger and pudding for dessert.
-We stopped in Kelso-Longview at the end of lunch and left at 12:42 pm {12:19 PM}.
-I put on my DVD of Emerson Lake & Palmer's "Live at Montreaux 1997".
+I had the Angus Beef Burger and pudding for dessert, then we stopped in Kelso-Longview at the end of lunch and left at 12:42 pm {12:19 PM}.
+Back in my room, I watched Emerson Lake & Palmer's "Live at Montreaux 1997".

 An oxbow lake.